Last Updated on April 12, 2023 by Sam

 There are jellyfish in the water in the area, so make sure to be careful whilst snorkelling here.

 A tourist ban was in place from 2018 until January 2022 to allow the nature to recover, as much of the coral at Maya Bay had died.
 Since reopening, swimming at Maya Beach isn’t allowed in order to protect the nature, but thankfully the snorkelling spot is on the edge of the bay so you’re allowed in the sea.

 The only way to access this spot is by boat, and once your boat has got there you can jump in to enjoy some of the best snorkelling in Koh Phi Phi.

 Boat trips to Maya Bay and around the Phi Phi Islands normally include snorkelling gear, but make sure to clarify before booking just to be sure.
 We recommend taking a private longtail boat trip, which should cost around 1800 baht for 2 people for 3 hours, but will cost more depending on your group size.

 Our private longtail boat trip ended up costing 2000 baht for 5 people, but group tours are also available with prices being around 600 baht per person.

 If you want to go onto Maya Beach itself there is an entrance fee of 400 baht for foreigners.
 Visiting the beach is optional, but it is so beautiful that we’d recommend paying the fee to have the chance to visit it properly rather than just see it from afar.

-Maya Bay and Loh Sameh Bay will be closed to tourists between 1st August and 30th September 2022 as part of an annual plan to allow nature to cover from tourism.
+Maya Bay and Loh Sameh Bay will be closed to tourists between 1st August 2023 and 30th September 2023 as part of an annual plan to allow nature to recover from tourism.